3box/3box-js/KEY-CONVENTIONS.md

-# Key usage
+# Key Conventions

 The `key` parameter is used to get, set, and remove values in both the profile and the private store.
-It has to be a unique string, so in order to facilitate collaboration and avoid any collisions between dapps we have created some simple rules.
+It has to be a unique string.
+In order to facilitate collaboration and avoid any collisions between dapps we have created some simple rules.

 ## Dapp specific entries
 Dapps can avoid collisions in their entries by using the following format: